VRHIKKY/VketCloudSDK_Documents/docs/Actions/VoiceChat/EnterLeaveVoiceGroup.en.md

-# EnterLeaveVoiceGroup
+# Enter Leave Voice Group

 ![EnterLeaveVoiceGroup](img/EnterLeaveVoiceGroup.jpg)

-EnterVoiceGroup adds a player to the specified voice group.
+Enter Voice Group adds a player to the specified voice group.

-LeaveVoiceGroup removes a player from the specified voice group.
+Leave Voice Group removes a player from the specified voice group.

 Mainly intended to be called from an [VKC Item Area Collider](../../VKCComponents/VKCItemAreaCollider.md)'s Action.